• Menu

 The Basilica of Our Lady of the Rosary - a central part of the Sanctuary of Fátima

-What happened to the children of Fatima?
+What happened to the kids?

-Lucia dos Santos was the eldest of the three children and was the only child with whom Mary spoke to during the apparitions (Jacinta was able to see and hear Mary, while Francisco could only see her).
-She later went on to become a Carmelite nun, where she continued to share the events and teachings from the apparitions throughout her life.
+Lucia dos Santos was the eldest of the three children and the only child with whom Mary apparently spoke to during the apparitions.
+She later went on to become a Carmelite nun, where she continued to share the events and teachings from the apparitions.
 In 1948, she published her memoir, titled “Fatima in Lucia’s Own Words.”
-She passed away on February 13, 2005, at the Carmelite Convent in Coimbra, Portugal, aged 97.
-Francisco Marto and his younger sister, Jacinto Marto both died from the Spanish flu epidemic, in 1919 and 1920 respectively at just 10 and 9 years old.
-Both Francisco and Jacinta were canonized and declared saints on the 13th of May, 2017 by Pope Francis.
-Having lived significantly longer, the process for the possible canonization of Lucia is still ongoing.
+She died on February 13, 2005, at the Carmelite Convent in Coimbra, Portugal, aged 97.

 The Sanctuary of Our Lady of Fatima